3 things we learnt from APC national convention

 They didn’t.

 We don’t want to hear or read of another nPDP rant again.
-They had a golden opportunity to walk the talk last weekend by holding the APC big boys by the balls and blew it.
+They had a golden opportunity to walk the talk last weekend by holding the APC big boys by the balls--but blew it.

 Pussyfoots!